USS America (CV-66)

 Over three decades of service, the USS America required periodic maintenance and repairs.
 She underwent maintenance in 1967 and 1969 in Norfolk and again between 1974 and 1975.
 She again returned to Norfolk for repairs and maintenance in 1976, 1982, and 1987.
 These were conducted between active service operations.

-The USS America saw plenty of action during wartime in her thirty-plus years of service in the U.S. Navy.
+In her thirty-plus years of service in the U.S. Navy, the USS America saw plenty of action during wartime.
 Her first deployment followed immediately after shakedown training when the Navy sent her to the Mediterranean at the end of 1965.

 Her second Mediterranean deployment occurred in 1967; both were uneventful and involved training exercises.
 The first casualties seen aboard the America occurred during NATO exercises.
 The ship was also active during the Six-Day War between Israel and other countries.